panteLx/easynews-plus-plus/README.md

 > [!NOTE]
 > To add custom titles to the public instance, please create a new issue with your suggestions.

-### 🌍 Language Filtering
+### 🔧 Advanced Configuration Options & Language Filtering

+- Quality filtering to display only streams with specific resolutions
+- Customizable maximum results per quality to balance stream variety and performance
+- File size limitation to filter out excessively large files

 - Preferred audio language selection from multiple supported options
   - Automatic prioritization of content in your preferred language
   - Clear language labeling in stream descriptions
   - Visual indicators for preferred language content (⭐)

 > [!NOTE]
 > If you would like additional languages added to the public instance, please create a new issue with your request.